ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 Many of the blocks describe configuration files needed by the UFS Weather Model, i.e. ``namelist:``, ``fd_ufs:``, ``model_configure:``.
 The ``base_file:`` entry in a given block is required to initially stage the file; it can then be modified via an ``update_values:`` block.

-To ensure the correct values are updated, the hierarchy of entries in the base file must be mirrord under the ``update_values:`` block.
+To ensure the correct values are updated, the hierarchy of entries in the base file must be mirrored under the ``update_values:`` block.
 Multiple entries within a block may be updated and they need not follow the same order as those in the base file.
 For example, the base file named ``people.yaml`` may contain:

 .. code-block:: yaml